Resource Criteria

 • Is this material useful to self-advocates, families, and others, in compliance with the principles of the Developmental Disabilities Act?

-2. After the Autism NOW staff makes a consensus decision about materials, those that are accepted will be uploaded to Projecturf for the National Advisory Committee to review.
-Materials may be accepted; rejected outright; or sent back to authors/organizations for editing.
+2. After the Autism NOW staff makes a consensus decision about materials, those that are accepted will be sent to the National Advisory Committee for review via the review website (nac.autismnow.org) and regular email reminders.
+Materials may be accepted; rejected outright; or sent back to authors/organizations for editing (when possible).

-3. Materials will be available on the Autism NOW Center’s Project Turf website.
-An email announcement about any new materials will be sent to all Advisory Committee members.
-National Advisory Committee members will have a chance to review the submitted resources and information within five business days.
-In some cases, the deadline will be extended if a large number of materials are placed on the Project Turf site at once.
-If no comments are received in the time frame, the Autism NOW Center will place the materials on the website.
-A form will be available on the Project Turf site for National Advisory Committee members to comment on the submitted materials.
+3. National Advisory Committee members will have a chance to review the submitted resources and information within five business days.
+In some cases, the deadline will be extended if a large number of materials are submitted at once.
+If no comments are received in the time frame, the Autism NOW Center will start to place the materials on the website as a result of the success of the initial staff review.

 Other opportunities for National Advisory Committee feedback are: